 - Contains probiotics (living organisms – good bacteria) which fosters a healthy digestive tract.

-- Contains essential micronutrients (B2, B12, potassium and magnesium) which help with energy production, functioning of brain, blood and nervous system, and heart and muscle function respectively.
+- Contains essential micronutrients (B2, B12, potassium and magnesium) which help with energy production, the functioning of the brain, blood and nervous system, and heart and muscle function respectively.

 - May benefit blood pressure control and prevent or delay the onset of hypertension.